Limar 104 Pro Helmet

 One reason I found it comfortable is that the retention system is not positioned as low some manufacturers, the retention system is not only what is used to adjust size but helps to stop the helmet rotating backwards, if set low I find that some can dig into the back of my head.
 The downside of course is that this will mean that it will not be quite as secure, although I felt it was more than adequate for my liking.
 Cycle helmets are normally about compromise, if uncomfortable or to hot most riders would not bother wearing them, after all if it purely about protection we would all be wearing full face motor bike helmets.

 Having 22 vents, some quite large, I would expect this to be cool enough for those hot summer days, this time of year I use an under helmet cap to keep me warm.
-I personally quite like the styling of this helmet, some I have owned are inclined to be a bit aero styled for my liking, this Limar striking just the right balance, as does the price, £63.99 for a helmet this light and this well ventilated makes it extremely competitive.
+I personally quite like the styling of this helmet, some I have owned are inclined to be a bit aero styled for my liking, this Limar striking just the right balance, as does the price, £63.99 (note that was in 2007, later models now more of course) for a helmet this light and this well ventilated makes it extremely competitive.
 If I had to list anything negative then I could mention I noticed that the chin strap adjusters slip a bit easier than they do on some I have used, although all this means is that they need readjusting a bit more more often, as I like to have the strap quite tight, the adjusters located just under each ear as I feel this helps to secure the helmet better than if I have them set lower.

 Even when it was hot and humid I found it was cool; just like a sun hat!

-Now I would not go as far as saying I enjoy wearing it, but of all the cycle helmets I have ever used this has been the one I am the least reluctant to put on and as such it is my favourite; until such time that they invent one that can do all this, plus make me look gorgeous and have special powers to stop me coming off in the first place, at which time that one will definitely be my new favourite (edit and a helmet that I used personally until it become old), although if I am honest I am not expecting delivery of that one any time soon.
+Now I would not go as far as saying I enjoy wearing it, but of all the cycle helmets I have ever used this has been the one I am the least reluctant to put on and as such it is my favourite.

 For: Very light, well vented and competitive price for specification